AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 Adobe Commerce collects up to five years of historical order data and status.
 You can use the Experience Platform connector to send that historical data to the Experience Platform to enrich your customer profiles based on those past orders.
 The data is stored in a dataset within Experience Platform.

-While Commerce already collects the historical order data, there are several tasks you need to complete to send that data to Experience Platform.
+While Commerce already collects the historical order data, there are several tasks you must complete to send that data to Experience Platform.
 The following sections guide you through the process.

 ### Install historical order beta

-To enable historical order data collection for beta, you need to update the project’s root [!DNL Composer] `.json` file as follows:
+To enable historical order data collection for beta, you must update the project’s root [!DNL Composer] `.json` file as follows:

 1. Open the root `composer.json` file and search for `magento/experience-platform-connector`.